Yesterday we discussed the lurking dangers of a standard portfolio theory, when markets are mispricing assets.

 Thanks in no small part to central bank interventions, what we’ve enjoyed has been asset price inflation.
 Houses, stocks, bonds, and art have all gone up, while things like consumer goods have all gone down.
 It would look like a perfect world except that it’s not.
 Growth has been falling, incomes are stagnant, and wealth inequality has exploded.

 Despite the credit expansion by central banks, each dollar of credit has ceased to have the multiplier effect that Central bankers are looking for.
 All of this has been causing deflation.

 Except that now we have visible signs that we have reached the end of the credit cycle.
 There is quite simply no more juice to squeeze out of the credit orange.

 Given that this tipping point has already been reached it’s no surprise therefore that we see bond yields creeping back up.
 This time around though inflation is unlikely to slowly creep back into the marketplace but arrive with a force not unlike a meteor strike.
 Risk happens incredibly fast when markets are as untenable and fragile as they are right now.

 It’s sobering to think about, but our job is quite simple.
 We seek to take advantage of the gross distortions in the marketplace because quite frankly they are distortions that are providing us the type of opportunities which come around only once in a generation.

-Tomorrow we’ll cover a well-known example to see how such opportunities can play out.Subscribe to NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+Tomorrow we’ll cover a well-known example to see how such opportunities can play out.Subscribe to NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.